 Key Verses to Share: This is the message we have heard from Him and announce to you, that God is Light, and in Him there is no darkness at all.
 1 John 1:5

 Great and marvelous are Your works, O Lord God, the Almighty; Righteous and true are Your ways, King of the nations!
 Who will not fear, O Lord, and glorify Your name?
 For You alone are holy; for all the nations will come and worship before You, for Your righteous acts have been revealed.
 Revelation 15:3-4

 Song of the Lamb by Maranatha is Revelation 15 put to words–this was one of my favorite praise songs to sing on the church worship team in college!
-Click on the video to watch/listen with your kids!
+Search YouTube for the video to watch/listen with your kids!